Fair and Warmer!

 Fair and Warmer! is a 1957 studio album by June Christy.
 The songs were arranged by Pete Rugolo, and players on the record include trumpeter Don Fagerquist, trombonist Frank Rosolino, altoist Bud Shank, and tenor saxophonist Bob Cooper (who was also Christy's husband); none of the notable musicians were credited in the album's brief liner notes.
-The record peaked at #16 on the Billboard Pop Music Charts.
+The record peaked at No. 16 on the Billboard Pop Music Charts.

 Fair and Warmer! was repackaged on a 2-albums-on-1-CD release along with her record Gone for the Day.